Skip to content

 Reproduction by Energy Conversion

-If the swarm survives, the interaction phase next converts stored energy into new individuals.
+If the swarm survives metabolic upkeep and the death check, the interaction phase next converts accumulated surplus energy into new individuals using a reserve-above-baseline rule.

 Mitosis